Reside 707 is a 5-story, 151-unit contemporary apartment building at 707 W Sheridan Rd in Chicago’s Lakeview neighborhood.

 The building has an indoor pool, a fitness room, a resident lounge, a laundry room, bicycle storage and free Wi-Fi.

-Reside 707 is pet-friendly, subject to limits and additional fees.
+Reside 707 is pet-friendly, subject to limits and additional fees, and smoke-free.

 Shopping.
 Reside 707 residents have good access to grocery shopping.